The Multivariate Extension of the Lomb-Scargle Method: Application

 Let's start with a simple test case, where the input signal is a simple two dimensional plain wave

 with $f_{x}=3.25$ and $f_{y}=6.32$ as the dimensionless frequencies, which are specifically selected in such a way that $f_{x},f_{y}\neq k\cdot\omega_{0}$.
-The randomly distributed and uncorrelated missing values cover $60\%$ of the total range.
+Furthermore, data gaps are modeled by removing randomly distributed and uncorrelated grid points covering 60\% of the total data set.
 As LSM requires an appropriate input vector of frequencies we choose for both variables $f_{x},f_{y}\in[-10,10]$ with a resolution of $\delta f_{x},\delta f_{y}=0.025$.
 Figure~\ref{fig:Simple-Wave}a shows the nonuniform distributed input data in the rage of $x,y\in[-1,1]$ with $\delta x,\delta y=0.025$.
 With respect to the chosen frequencies $f_{x}$ and $f_{y}$ it becomes evident, that both frequency parts do not fit to the data range by an integer fraction.
 Gray areas indicate missing (non available numbers ``$\mathrm{nan}$'') values.

 The corresponding power spectral density shown in Figure~\ref{fig:PSD-LSM} displays the maxima at the 1st and 3rd quadrant, which represents a wave traveling upwards.
 The figure illustrates that even with a huge amount of missing data it is possible to properly detect the periodic signal.
 In the present case the value of $\mathrm{psd}(f_{x},f_{y})\approx1$ indicates a perfect fit to the corresponding sinusoidal model.
 For comparison Figure~\ref{fig:PSD-FT} depicts the standardized PSD (compare with Eq.~\ref{eq:normPSD})